Joseph Staten

-Joseph Staten is an American writer best known for his work at video game studio Bungie.
+Joseph Staten is an American writer best known for his work at video game studios Bungie, Microsoft Studios, and 343 Industries.

 At Bungie, Staten served as director of cinematics for the studio's games, including the Halo series; he would write mission scripts and movie dialogue for the titles.
 He has also been involved in managing the expansion of the Halo franchise to other game studios and producers, including Peter Jackson's Wingnut Interactive.
-Though not a published author previously, Tor Books approached Staten to write the fifth Halo novelization, Halo: Contact Harvest.
+Though not a published author previously, Tor Books approached Staten to write the fifth novel in the Halo franchise, Halo: Contact Harvest.
 Released in 2007, the novel reached #3 on The New York Times bestseller list in the first week of its release and received positive reviews.
-Staten rejoined Microsoft Studios as a senior creative director on January 9, 2014.
+Staten rejoined Microsoft Studios as a member of the Microsoft Publishing team.
+Helping with the publishing of titles like Recore and Microsoft Flight Simulator.
+In 2018 he joined 343 industries as the creative director on Halo Infinite, and left the company in 2023 to become a creative director at Netflix.
+In October 2024, he and the rest of the employees of Netflix's southern California gaming studio were let go.

 Early life and education

-Joseph Staten is the son of a minister who is a professor of theology and philosophy of religion.
+Joseph Staten was born in San Francisco in 1971.
+He is the son of a minister who is a professor of theology and philosophy of religion.
 He entered Northwestern University in 1990 with the aspiration of becoming a professional actor.
 Realizing he was not leading man material, he switched his focus to other subjects and graduated with a Bachelor of Science degree in communication and international studies in 1994.
 Staten also has studied at the University of Chicago, where he received a Master of Arts degree in international relations in 1997.

 After being rejected for employment with the Central Intelligence Agency, Staten dropped the idea of entering the foreign service and instead helped his family at their winery in Sonoma Valley.
 He pursued a number of jobs before becoming a staff member at game development studio Bungie in 1998 after meeting some of the developers in online Myth matches.